 NUS EW Barker Centre for Law & Business Working Paper 19/05

 55 Pages Posted: 6 Nov 2019 Last revised: 13 Dec 2019

 Date Written: November 4, 2019

 Since the UK adopted the world’s first stewardship code in 2010, stewardship codes have proliferated across Asia.
-Given the UK Code’s prominence, it is tempting to assume that every other stewardship code may trace their origins to the UK Code.
+Given the UK Code’s prominence, it is tempting to assume that every other stewardship code preforms the same function as the UK Code.
 This assumption belies the truth: all these codes – regardless of whether they have in fact drawn inspiration from the UK Code – have taken different trajectories due to each adopting jurisdiction’s distinctive institutional and legal context.